Advanced activity requirements

 A special process applies to gain entry to private land outside the area of the resource authority and to restricted land around certain buildings, structures and areas.

 Before a resource authority holder can enter private land to carry out advanced activities, they generally must have a legally binding agreement with the landholder.
 This can be one of:

 - a deferral agreement

 - an opt-out agreement.

-However, the resource company can also enter private land to conduct advanced activities in cases where:
+However, the resource authority holder can also enter private land to conduct advanced activities in cases where either:

-- the resource company and landholder cannot agree to the terms of a conduct and compensation agreement and the matter is referred to the Land Court for determination
+- the resource authority holder and landholder cannot agree to the terms of a conduct and compensation agreement and the matter is referred to the Land Court for determination

 - the parties have agreed to enter an arbitration process.